-Students, faculty, and staff are instructed to call 410-455-5555 or 911 to report a fire emergency.
+Students, faculty, and staff are instructed to immediately call 410-455-5555 or 911 to report a fire emergency.

-Immediate notification for a non-emergency fire incident (fire is out, evidence that something burned, or attempted intentional burning) shall be made to University Police by calling 410-455-555.
+Immediate notification for a non-emergency fire incident (fire was extinguished, evidence that something burned, or attempted intentional burning) shall be made to UMBC Police by calling 410-455-5555.